SynBioDex/pySBOL3/docs/installation.rst

 Installing on macOS
 ----------------------

-..
-See Issue #258

-Macs do not ship with Python 3 so it is necessary to download and install Python 3 before installing pySBOL2.
+Macs do not ship with Python 3 so it is necessary to download and install Python 3 before installing pySBOL3.
 You can download the latest Python 3 release from `python.org
 <https://www.python.org>`_.
 After Python 3 is installed please follow
-the instructions above to install pySBOL2.
+the instructions above to install pySBOL3.

 Using PyPy
 ----------------------